en | $ USD

 China Tourist Visa processing time for US citizens

-The China Tourist Visa processing time is around 30 days.
+The China Tourist Visa processing time is 4 business days.
 However, the process may take longer during peak travel seasons or holidays due to higher demand.
 Applying well before your travel dates is advisable to avoid any potential delays.

 Chat on WhatsApp